upnextcontreras/Process-Sync/README.md

 This program simulates a scenario where students seek help from a teaching assistant (TA) during office hours.
 The TA assists one student at a time, with limited seating for waiting students.
 If no seats are available, students return later.

-The program is implemented in C/C++ and uses POSIX threads, semaphores, and mutex locks to ensure proper synchronization between the TA and students.
+The program is  in C/C++ and uses POSIX threads, semaphores, and mutex locks to make sure for proper synchronization between the TA and students.

 ---